Azure/Azure-Hacks/4-DEVELOPING/modules/module-6/readme.md

 - [ ] Bonus: run the test from a different region. does it make a difference to latency

 ## Learning check point
-  - [ ]  Our fully configured application is deployed on an serverless container platform  and monitored E2E
+  - [ ]  Our fully configured application is deployed on a serverless container platform  and monitored E2E
   - [ ]  We have defined a baseline performance that can be used as a reference for any future changes